hebaek/tesc-art/README.md

 ## The files you need to worry about

 ### tesc-art.conf
-This contains the file names of your chosen setup and events-files.
+This contains the file names of your chosen hardware setup and events files.

 ### hwsetup.txt
 This file is a mapping between GPIO pins and target names.
 The section headers in this file defines if the pin is an interrupt, an input or an output.

 ### events.txt
 This file is the bread and butter of your application.
-It has two types of lists:
+It has four types of lists:
 * variables
 * interrupts
 * schedule